aleph-fbk/pqc-kb/content/kb/compliance/NIST.md

 timeline
-    by 2027, January 1st    : all new acquisitions for NSS will be required to be CNSA 2.0 compliant by December 31, 2030    : all equipment and services that cannot support CNSA 2.0 must be phased out after 2030              : Deprecated: ECDSA and RSA for security strength equivalent to 112 bits. by December 31, 2031    : CNSA 2.0 algorithms are mandated for use unless otherwise noted. after 2035              : Disallowed: ECDSA, EdDSA and RSA for any key length.
+    by 2027, January 1st    : all new acquisitions for NSS will be required to be CNSA 2.0 compliant by December 31, 2030    : all equipment and services that cannot support CNSA 2.0 must be phased out after 2030              : Deprecated - ECDSA and RSA for security strength equivalent to 112 bits. by December 31, 2031    : CNSA 2.0 algorithms are mandated for use unless otherwise noted. after 2035              : Disallowed - ECDSA, EdDSA and RSA for any key length.
 ```

 ## Sources